Sha-Group/OAM-Propagation/README.md

 2. Ling-Jun Yang, Sheng Sun, and Wei E.I.
 Sha, “[Manipulation of Orbital Angular Momentum Spectrum Using Shape-Tailored Metasurfaces](https://doi.org/10.1002/adom.202001711),” Advanced Optical Materials, vol. 9, pp. 2001711, Jan.
 2021.

 ## MATLAB Files
-OAM_Fourier_Optics.m:  Fourier optics method for modeling propagation of a vortex beam/wave.
+OAM_Fourier_Optics.m:  Fourier optics and dyadic Green's function methods for modeling propagation of a vortex beam/wave.
 Zero padding is employed to avoid aliasing and minimize edge effects.

 OAM_TC.m: Spectral method is used to extract the topological charge of a vortex beam/wave.